Mechanicus Kretz' House: Kretz and the new building

 The building was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on 23 May 1973.

+Borup's Society was based in the rear wing of the building.

 Architecture

 The building fronting the street consists of four storeys and a cellar and is eight bays wide.
 It represents the transition from Neoclassical to the Late Classical period.
 The profiled frames around the windows and the arched shop windows are characteristic of the latter period.
 A gateway opens to the first of two successive courtyards.
 Two side wings project from the rear side of the building along the north and south side of the first courtyard.
 A two-storey building with exposed timber framing separates the two courtyards.
 Another two-storey building runs along the north side of the second courtyard.